-- for public school academy applicants and public school academies authorized by the University Board.
-The University Charter Schools Office is also responsible for managing, implementing, and overseeing the University Board's responsibilities with respect to the Contract. - bb) University Charter Schools Office Director or CSO Director means the person designated by the University President to administer the operations of the University Charter Schools Office. - cc) University President means the President of Grand Valley State University or his or her designee. - Section 1.2.
+- cc) University Charter Schools Office Director or CSO Director means the person designated by the University President to administer the operations of the University Charter Schools Office. - dd) University President means the President of Grand Valley State University or his or her designee.

+Section 1.2.
 Captions.
-The captions and headings used in this Contract are for convenience only and shall not be used in construing the provisions of this Contract. - Section 1.3.
+The captions and headings used in this Contract are for convenience only and shall not be used in construing the provisions of this Contract.

+Section 1.3.
 Gender and Number.
-The use of any gender in this Contract shall be deemed to be or include the other genders, including neuter, and the use of the singular shall be deemed to include the plural (and vice versa) wherever applicable. - Section 1.4.
+The use of any gender in this Contract shall be deemed to be or include the other genders, including neuter, and the use of the singular shall be deemed to include the plural (and vice versa) wherever applicable.

+Section 1.4.
 Schedules.
-All Schedules to this Contract are part of this Contract. - Section 1.5.
+All Schedules to this Contract are part of this Contract.

+Section 1.5.
 Statutory Definitions.
-Statutory terms defined in the Code shall have the same meaning in this Contract. - Section 1.6.
-Application.
+Statutory terms defined in the Code shall have the same meaning in this Contract.

+Section 1.6 Application.
 The Application submitted to the University Board for the establishment of the Academy is incorporated into, and made part of, this Contract.
-In the event that there is an inconsistency or dispute between materials in the Application and the Contract, the language or provisions in the Contract shall control. - Section 1.7.
+In the event that there is an inconsistency or dispute between materials in the Application and the Contract, the language or provisions in the Contract shall control.

+Section 1.7.
 Conflicting Contract Provisions.
-In the event that there is a conflict between the language contained in the provisions of this Contract, the Contract shall be interpreted as follows: (i) the Method of Selection Resolution shall control over any other conflicting language in the Contract; (ii) the Authorizing Resolution shall control over any other conflicting language in the Contract with the exception of language in the Method of Selection Resolution; (iii) the Terms and Conditions shall control over any other conflicting language in the Contract with the exception of language in the Method of Selection Resolution and the Authorizing Resolution; and (iv) the Articles of Incorporation shall control over any other conflicting language in the Contract with the exception of language in the Method of Selection Resolution, Authorizing Resolution and these Terms and Conditions.
+In the event that there is a conflict between language contained in the provisions of this Contract, the Contract shall be interpreted as follows: (i) the Method of Selection Resolution shall control over any other conflicting language in the Contract; (ii) the Authorizing Resolution shall control over any other conflicting language in the Contract with the exception of language in the Method of Selection Resolution; (iii) the Terms and Conditions shall control over any other conflicting language in the exception of language in the Method of Selection Resolution; (iii) the Terms and Conditions shall control over any other conflicting language in the exception of language in the Method of Selection Resolution; and (iv) the Restated Articles of Incorporation shall control over any other conflicting language in the Contract with the exception of language in the Method of Selection Resolution, Authorizing Resolution and these Terms and Conditions.